Skip to main content

 Parking on campus near the James E. Rogers College of Law is available in the Park Avenue Garage or Highland Avenue Garage for $9/day.
 See the UA parking map for locations.

 Tucson also has an extensive public transit system, that is currently fare-free.
-The Sun Link Streetcar connects the UA campus with main gate, 4th Avenue, downtown Tucson, and Mercado San Augustin.
+The Sun Link Streetcar connects the U of A campus with main gate, 4th Avenue, downtown Tucson, and Mercado San Augustin.

 TUCSON